ericgj/gaetool/README.md

 and target directories, file extension of the template files, and subdirectory where the templates reside.

-The following command is equivalent to the `gaetool build` above:
+The following command is equivalent to the `gaetool build` above (but without the lint and test steps):

 ```bash
 gaetool template development backend/my-service build --file-ext=yaml --template-dir=.